Caribou Coffee Company, Inc.

 The Minneapolis, Minnesota-based company trimmed its financial

-outlook for 2012 based on decline in sales related to its Green
+outlook for 2012 based on the slowdown in the single cup business.

-continue to be a headwind.
-However, to drive sales, Caribou Coffee
+headwind.
+However, to drive sales, Caribou Coffee remains focused

 One of Caribou Coffee's competitors,

-comfortably surpassing the Zacks Consensus Estimate of $1.39 and
+surpassing the Zacks Consensus Estimate of $1.93 as well as the

 Caribou currently retains a Zacks #3 Rank, which translates into